-The metal 3D printing / Additive Manufacturing landscape can be complex, with many different technologies, materials and processes that often get confused with trade names and company-registered trademarks.
-While these names are important for protecting commercial interests, they do not assist in promoting a wider understanding of Additive Manufacturing and the differentiation between the various available metal 3D printing processes.
+The metal Additive Manufacturing landscape can be complex, with many different technologies, materials and processes that often get confused with trade names and company-registered trademarks.
+While these names are important for protecting commercial interests, they do not assist in promoting a wider understanding of Additive Manufacturing and the differentiation between the various available metal AM processes.

 As such, Additive Manufacturing standards offer the best guide for demystifying and categorising AM technologies, and the remainder of this section is based heavily on those standards, in this case set by the International Organization for Standardization (ISO).

 For more information, refer to ISO/ASTM 52900:2021 ‘Additive Manufacturing – General principles – Fundamentals and vocabulary.’

 THE WORLD OF METAL AM TO YOUR INBOX

 There are seven different types of AM technologies identified in the ISO/ASTM standard.
 These are: